reimagined/resolve/docs/api-reference.md

 The `resolveContext` object contains data used internally by reSolve client libraries to communicate with the backend.

+See the [Client Application Entry Point](frontend.md#client-application-entry-point) section of the [Frontend](frontend.md) article for more information.

 ### resolve-redux Library

 The reSolve framework includes the client **resolve-redux** library used to connect a client React + Redux app to a reSolve-powered backend.
 This library provides the following HOCs: